damidhagor/DiscogsApiClient/README.md

 }
 ```

-After being successfully authenticated you can make e.g. a database query:
+After successfully setting the client up and being authenticated you can make e.g. a database query:

 ```csharp
 var queryParams = new SearchQueryParameters { Query = "hammerfall", Type = "artist" };